thanshaw02/Frontend-Take-Home-Exam/README.md

 design avenues I was originally going down but I opted for a more simple design and focused on the UX and file structure/cleanliness of the codebase.

 # Final Thoughts
-I really enjoy writing code and spending time refactoring it and seeing what really works or is easier to read, in this situation I'd tried to keep in mind reusability and maintainability.
+I really enjoy writing code and spending time refactoring it and seeing what really works or is easier to read, in this situation I had tried to keep in mind reusability and maintainability.
 Building components that can be reused no matter the context is really important, I think it cuts down on duplicate/redundant code but also makes your code easier to read and maintain.